Portland, Oregon: Transportation

-Bicycles accounted for 6.3% of commuting in 2017.
+Bicycles accounted for 2.8% of commuting in 2021.
+Bicycle commuting declined by 46% between 2016 and 2022 according to Portland Bureau of Transportation report.
 For its achievements in promoting cycling as an everyday means of transportation, Portland has been recognized by the League of American Bicyclists and other cycling organizations for its network of on-street bicycling facilities and other bicycle-friendly services, being one of only three U.S. cities to have earned a Platinum-level rating.
 A new bicycle-sharing system, Biketown, launched on July 19, 2016, with 100 stations in the city's central and eastside neighborhoods.
-The bikes were provided by Social Bicycles, and the system is operated by Motivate.

-Car sharing through Zipcar, Getaround, and Uhaul Car Share is available to residents of the city and some inner suburbs.
-Portland has a commuter aerial cableway, the Portland Aerial Tram, which connects the South Waterfront district on the Willamette River to the Oregon Health & Science University campus on Marquam Hill above.
+Portland abolished the requirement for parking minimum as well as Minneapolis and Austin.

+As of 2015, Portland is owed $32.4 million in unpaid parking citations due to the city government's refusal to collect more aggressively.

+Water

+The city's main source of drinking water is several reservoirs in the Bull Run Watershed, which consists of roughly 102 sqmi of forested land just west of Mount Hood.
+The city also operates 25 groundwater wells near the Columbia River in Northeast Portland, which supplements the cities water supply during the summer.